IV Fluid Overload and IV Medication Dosage Mistakes

 Injury Caused by IV Fluid Overload

 Simply stated, fluid or volume overload occurs when fluids are given at a higher rate or in a larger volume than the body can absorb or excrete.
 People with diabetes or those with other compromised organs, including the kidneys, are more susceptible to fluid overload because their ability to process fluids is impaired.
-Children are also at a higher risk of fluid overload so they must be carefully monitored to ensure proper intake and output of fluids.
+Children are also at a higher risk of fluid overload, so they must be carefully monitored to ensure proper fluid intake and output.
 Injuries resulting from fluid or volume overload include:

 - Hypertension